cunnie/writings/i_am_become_forever.md

 "Well, that's a fairly damning assessment."

 "The truth is often damning.
 But our situation plays to our advantage.
 For example, you may leave your cell phone on.
-You may travel without subterfuge."
+You may travel in plain sight."

 "So you can contact me by cell?
 I can hang up this phone?"